Welcome to the Department of History’s Diversity, Equity and Inclusion Page!

 Read the AHA's Statement on History of Racist Violence in the US

-University Procedures Regarding Sexual Harassment, Discrimination, and Diabilities
+University Procedures Regarding Sexual Harassment, Discrimination, and Disabilities

-The university’s policy on sexual harassment, including information concerning how to initiate a complaint of sexual harassment, is here.
+The university’s policy on sexual harassment (pdf file), including information concerning how to initiate a complaint of sexual harassment, is here.

-The university’s policy on affirmative action, equal opportunity employment, and non-discrimination/harassment, including information concerning how to initiate a complaint of discrimination, is here.
+The university’s policy on affirmative action, equal opportunity employment, and non-discrimination/harassment (pdf file)

-The university’s process for initiating requests for reasonable accommodation of a disability (both physical and mental) is here.
+The university’s process for initiating requests for reasonable accommodation of a disability (both physical and mental (pdf file)

 Students with disabilities should contact Student Life Disability Services.